SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 Cumulocity IoT Edge creates a new self-signed certificate for the domain name if you want Cumulocity IoT edge to generate a self-signed certificate.
 Otherwise, you must upload the self-signed certificate.
 Also, some of the endpoints could be temporarily unavailable during the installation.
 For example, the endpoint `/edge/tasks/latest-installation` can be used for polling to see the status (executing, succeeded, failed) of the installation process.

-When you send a HTTPS request with the POST operation, some of the tasks return the response immediately with the task still running in the background.
-Here, the tasks refer to installation process, uploading license and certificate files, configuring a network and so on.
-The immediate response indicates if the task is created successfully or not.
+When you send an HTTPS request with the POST operation, some of the tasks return the response immediately with the task still running in the background.
+Here, the tasks refer to installation process, uploading license and certificate files, configuring a network, etc. The immediate response indicates if the task is created successfully or not.
 To check the status of a task, use the `/edge/tasks/{id}` endpoint.

 >**Important:** Running two tasks concurrently results in conflicts between the tasks and might return HTTP status 409.